-Format: The format of the thesis must comply with the instructions for authors for one of the following journals: (1) Obstetrics & Gynecology; (2) The New England Journal of Medicine; (3) Journal of Female Pelvic Medicine and Reconstructive Surgery or (4) The American Journal of Obstetrics and Gynecology).
-The chosen format must be identified clearly on the cover page of the manuscript.
+Format: The format of the thesis must comply with the instructions for authors for a major peer-reviewed print journal in a field related to Gynecologic Oncology except as noted below.
+The name of the journal must be identified clearly on the cover page of the manuscript.
 Theses that are not in the proper journal format will be rejected.

-The thesis must be type-written in 12 point type, single-spaced, and double-sided on standard 8 1/2 x 11 paper.
+The thesis must be type-written in 12 point type, single-spaced, and double-sided on standard 8 $1/2 \times 11$ paper.